 Waste-to-energy in India

-The Ministry of new and renewable energy is promoting all the technology options available for setting up projects for the recovery of power in the form of Biogas/BioCNG/Electricity.
+The Ministry of new and Renewable Energy is promoting all the technology options available for setting up projects for the recovery of power in the form of Biogas/BioCNG/Electricity.

-The energy can be generated from agricultural, Industrial, and urban wastes of renewable nature such as municipal solid wastes, vegetable, and other market wastes, slaughterhouse wastes, agricultural residues, and industrial/STP wastes & effluents.
+The energy can be generated from agricultural, Industrial, and urban wastes of a renewable nature such as municipal solid wastes, vegetable, and other market wastes, slaughterhouse wastes, agricultural residues, and industrial/STP wastes & effluents.

 The total estimated energy generation potential from urban and industrial organic waste in India is approximately 5690 MW.